simcesplatform/simcesplatform.github.io/markdown/core_install.md

     - For Windows, Bash is included with the [Git for Windows](https://git-scm.com/downloads), for other operating systems it is likely available by default.
     - On Windows the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) can also be used, though setting it up requires more technical knowledge than installing Git for Windows.
 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
+    - A recent version of Docker includes Docker Compose, so a separate installation of Docker Compose is not necessary in that case.
     - For running platform managed components for the simulations.
     - For running the local RabbitMQ message bus as well as the local MongoDB database.
 These are installed by the installation scripts.
     - Installing the most up-to-date versions of Docker and Docker Compose is the recommended option.